Gravity Analysis for Location Assessment

 - By simulating new branch locations or the closure of current branch locations (actual vs. target state), the consequences can be objectively analyzed and quantified.

-- The analysis focuses on the perspective of the customer decision.
+- The location assessment focuses on the perspective of the customer decision.

 - Can be fully automated in QGIS and WebGIS